What To Look For In The Last Jobs Report Before The Elections

 Labor force participation

-One of the most positive signs for workers in all this job data has been the 7.1 million job openings in the U.S. economy.
+One of the most positive signs for workers in all these job data has been the 7.1 million job openings in the U.S. economy.
 That's more jobs than the 6 million people officially unemployed under the government's primary measure of joblessness.
 Employers know this well, as they continue to struggle to fill openings.

 But the surplus of jobs available may have attracted more workers from the sidelines into the workforce.
 That could keep the unemployment rate steady at 3.7 percent, a near 50-year low.
 That's what most economists expect, according to surveys.